AnuXiii/Pomodoro-Timer/README.md

 - **Pomodoro, Short Break, Long Break Modes**: Easily switch between focus and break sessions.
 - **Customizable Durations**: Set your own durations for each mode.
-- **Notifications & Alarms**: Get notified when a session ends, with a choice of alarm sounds and repeat count.
+- **Notifications & Alarms**: Get notified when a session ends, with a choice of alarm sounds or upload custom sounds
 - **Theme Support**: Switch between light, dark, and system themes.
 - **Responsive Design**: Works well on desktop and mobile devices.
 - **Picture-in-Picture & Fullscreen**: Minimize or maximize the timer for distraction-free focus.
-- **Persistent Settings**: All preferences are saved in local storage.
+- **Persistent Settings**: All preferences are saved in local storage and indexedDB

 ## Getting Started